Improving Candidate Interviewing

 Employment interviewing is an area where many companies fail to make good decisions about prospective candidates.
 Getting it right at this stage is critical.
 You can increase your success at candidate interviews by following these guidelines:

 - Assign an interview team of two individuals to work together as the Lead and Colleague interviewers.
 Make sure they understand that they will be directly responsible for conducting interviews, evaluating and assessing all candidates for the position, and for making a final recommendation.

 - Develop an interview schedule so that the interview team can organize their schedules to be available when interviewing commences.

 - Develop a second interview questionnaire to focus on assessing candidates’ soft skills, such as intangible personal traits and characteristics, and how well you think they’ll fit in with your organization’s culture.
 Use behavioral-type questions that elicit experiences from their past experience.
-The supporting interviewer leads this interview and the lead interviewer is the observer, noting body movements and other intangible issues and assesses the quality of the responses.
+The Colleague interviewer leads this interview and the Lead interviewer is the observer, noting body movements and other intangible issues and assesses the quality of the responses.

 - Review and discuss after each interviewer prepares an independent assessment immediately following each interview.
 At the end of the day’s interviews, the interviewers review their evaluations and recommendations and discuss differences in their perceptions.

 - Consider having an independent personality assessment by a qualified practitioner when the two interviewers have markedly different evaluations.